Jotis4000/re-entry-trajectory-optimization/README.md

 * `main.py` — The core 3-DOF physics engine and PyGMO optimization routine.
 Generates the 3D surface mesh, runs the evolutionary algorithm, and exports results.
 * `atmosphere.py` — The standalone 1976 US Standard Atmosphere calculator.
-* `plot_results.py` — Ingests the optimization output and generates report-quality trajectory subplots (Altitude, Velocity, Heating, G-Load, and Control History).
+* `plot_results.py` — Visualizes the trajectory parameters in time and altitude.
-* `plot_geom.py` — Visualizes the generated 3D surface mesh and 2D meridian profile of the Apollo capsule.
+* `plot_geom.py` — Visualizes the generated 3D surface mesh and 2D meridian profile of the Apollo capsule (or any input mesh).

 ---